kevleyski/hls.js/KEVS.md

 4. **Codec Switching**:
    - For platforms that support it, hls.js can switch codecs without recreating SourceBuffers using `changeType`.
    - This enables more efficient quality switching and handling of streams with mixed codecs.

-The MSE interactions form the core of hls.js, enabling it to perform adaptive bitrate streaming, handle discontinuities, support multiple audio tracks, and recover from network issues - all while maintaining a smooth viewing experience.